botprotection/instagram-scraper/README.md

 - login to the [discord developer portal](https://discord.com/developers)
 - create a bot and get the token
 - add the bot to your server
-- install dependencies through a terminal with commands:
+- install dependencies to the folder through a terminal with commands:
 ```
 npm i puppeteer
 npm i discord.js